sunnyyeti/Neural_Style_Transfer/README.md

 |---|---|---|---|---|
 |<img src="./content/tubingen.jpg" width="200" height="150">|<img src="./output/tubingen_1.jpg" width="200" height="150">|<img src="./output/tubingen_2.jpg" width="200" height="150">|<img src="./output/tubingen_3.jpg" width="200" height="150">|<img src="./output/tubingen_4.jpg" width="200" height="150">|

-We can also apply more than one style to the same content at the same time and the weights of different style can adjusted.
+We can also apply more than one style to the same content at the same time and the weights of different styles can be adjusted.
 Below is an example I apply two styles with weight ration 3:7 to the Tubingen image.

 <table>
   <tr>